My 15 Favourite Things to Do in Wrocław, Poland

 The outside of the Feniks Department Store in Wrocław, Poland

-If you’re after that Instagram shot, head to Jaś i Małgosia – two miniature tenement houses that separate the Market Square from St. Elizabeth’s Church.
+If you’re after that Instagram shot, head to Jaś i Małgosia – two tiny tenement houses that separate the Market Square from St. Elizabeth’s Church.
 Jaś i Małgosia is essentially the Polish equivalent of Hansel and Gretel, which, in my opinion, is very fitting.
-The second you leave the Market Square, it feels as if you went through a portal that transported you smack dab into the middle of a fairytale.
+The second you leave the Market Square, it feels as if you went through a portal that transported you right into the middle of a fairytale.
 I may have gotten a little too snap-happy, but can you really blame me?

 A girl in a maxi dress walking towards the gate between the Hansel and Gretel Houses in Wrocław